 Running a successful trial may be a little more involved that you originally imagined, but it’s well worth the time.
 I find that companies who come prepared and include the various groups have the highest chances for success—ensuring that no blockers come up on the last day.

 And let’s not forget that each group usually consists of a very diverse set of people, and between the developers/testers, managers, and IT—coming to a consensus on many points can be a challenge.
-But if you plan well and get everyone on board from the start, you can almost guarantee a successful trial that will help you choose a cloud provider to fully adopt into your development and testing framework.
+But if you plan well and get everyone on board from the start, you can take a Skytap Cloud tour that will help you choose a cloud provider to fully adopt into your development and testing framework.

 Alex is our West Coast Sales Manager.
 He brings 8 years of successful enterprise customer management to the team and has helped hundreds of organizations transition to Skytap Cloud.
 If you have questions for Alex, or for a general cloud specialist, don’t hesitate to get in touch.